 Required application materials include (1) an application letter detailing the applicant’s relevant experience and motivation to win a fellowship; (2) an up-to-date CV; and (3) the names and emails of two referees.
 Up to two relevant publications or writing samples are welcome, also.
 Applicant materials must be submitted via email to firstname.lastname@example.org.
 Application files should be saved as MSWord or PDF files, with filenames containing the applicant’s last name.
 Questions should also be addressed to email@example.com.

-Application review will commence on 15 September 2020 and continue until the position is filled.
+Application review will continue until the position is filled.